Jean-Michel Carboni: Career

-In 1997, Carboni took over as CEO of COFATHEC Italy (€300M of turnover, 3,000 employees) and later CEO of COFATHEC group today renamed ENGIE Cofely (€2,8bn of turnover in 2018) and between 2001-03 he is the Delegate General of the e-compagnie (in charge of new technologies, internet, intranet, e-purchasing).
+In 1997, Carboni took over as CEO of COFATHEC Italy (€300M of turnover, 3,000 employees) and later CEO of COFATHEC group today renamed ENGIE Cofely (€2,8bn of turnover in 2018) and between 2001 and 2003 he is the Delegate General of the e-compagnie (in charge of new technologies, internet, intranet, e-purchasing).
 He came back in 2004 at GDF's Finance department to manage the purchase of Romanian group DistriGaz Sud (€500M, 10,000 employees).
-Then he was appointed CFO of CNIEG (National Pension Fund of Electricity and Gas Industries) to restructure IEG pension fund (with €1 billion of financing).
+Then he was appointed CFO of CNIEG (National Pension Fund of Electricity and Gas Industries) to restructure the IEG pension fund (with €1 billion of financing).

-Between 2005-07 he is CFO and CEO of Gaz de France CEE (Central and Eastern Europe) in charge of subsidiaries as Égáz-Dégáz, DistriGaz, etc.
+Between 2005 and 2007, he was CFO and CEO of Gaz de France CEE (Central and Eastern Europe) in charge of subsidiaries as Égáz-Dégáz, DistriGaz, etc.

-After the merger of Gaz de France and Suez in 2008, GDF Suez was born and Carboni became CEO of the Italian Business Unit (GDF Suez Italy), today known as Engie Italy (revenue 2009 : €1.4 billion and two million customers).
+After the merger of Gaz de France and Suez in 2008, GDF Suez was born, and Carboni became CEO of the Italian Business Unit (GDF Suez Italy), today known as Engie Italy (revenue 2009: €1.4 billion and two million customers).
 This Business Unit gathers power plants, gas networks, storage centres and renewable energy.

-Between 2010-12 Carboni was in charge of the DSI : GDF Suez's IT department (€1.35 billion in 2012) with the mission to pool IT services and to create ENGIE IT (at that time GDF Suez IT) with a launch capital of €45 million.
-In 2013, ENGIE IT is the major IT (Information & Technologies) subsidiary of European continent with a turnover of €600 million and 2,700 employees.
-Carboni is the CEO of ENGIE IT between 2012-15.
+Between 2010 and 2012, Carboni was in charge of the DSI : GDF Suez's IT department (€1.35 billion in 2012) with the mission to pool IT services and to create ENGIE IT (at that time GDF Suez IT) with a launch capital of €45 million.
+In 2013, ENGIE IT is the major IT (Information & Technologies) subsidiary of the European continent with a turnover of €600 million and 2,700 employees.
+Carboni is the CEO of ENGIE IT between 2012 and 2015.

-In 2016, Carboni is a special adviser of Isabelle Kocher (CEO) and Gérard Mestrallet (Chairman) of Engie group.
+In 2016, Carboni was a special adviser of Isabelle Kocher (CEO) and Gérard Mestrallet (chairman) of Engie group.

-In 2018, he is the co-Founder and Chairman of an advisory firm specialized in renewable energies.
+In 2018, he was the co-founder and chairman of an advisory firm specialising in renewable energies.